 You have to tell your insurance provider when you change car ownership, plain and simple.
 It’s written in the Auto Insurance Consumers’ Bill of Rights.
 Not only could the new car change some of the terms of your auto insurance, but it could also impact your insurance rates (even in a good way).

 But if you’re worried about not being covered as soon as you buy the car, don’t fret.
 Most insurance providers offer a grace period of 14 or 15 days, giving you time to get all the ownership and registration details sorted out before getting on the phone with them.
+You do get some breathing room to add insurance to the new car.
 However, you should still tell your insurance company as soon as possible any time something changes that could affect your policy, including:

 Staying silent when you change car ownership in Ontario is a bad idea

 If you fail to tell your insurance company about the vehicle ownership change within a reasonable period of time, then you risk not being covered in case of an incident.

 For instance, if your insurance company offered a grace period of 15 days and you got into an accident 20 days after buying the car, then your provider may refuse a claim—or potentially even cancel your policy—if you didn’t tell them about the ownership change.

 Informing your vehicle insurance provider could have benefits

 Insurance providers calculate premiums based on a number of different factors, and some of the most significant are the make, model, and year of the vehicle you drive.

 Moreover, insurance companies consider a great number of details when determining premiums for different cars, including things like:

 - Average repair costs